Aug 14, 2026

 FAQ

-Is it bad to wake up during REM sleep?
+Is it better to wake up in REM or deep sleep?

-How do I know if I woke up during REM?
+How do I know if I am waking up in REM sleep?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.